A listening activity was much needed… I hate to admit how bad my kids have been at listening lately.

 I figured it was time we actually work on their listening skills with a simple activity.

-I used our colored blocks for this with Candy Land cards.
+I used our colored blocks (affiliate link) for this with Candy Land cards.
 The cards had colors that matched up with all of our block colors.
 Perfect!

 I drew a card and gave Henry a direction.

 Place one red block on the tower.

 And then drew another and gave George a turn.

 Place two orange blocks on the tower.

 The special cards from Candy Land are pink (we don’t have pink blocks) and since they’re ‘special’ cards in Candy Land, I made them special cards for our listening activity.
 I made these cards a ‘remove a block’ card.